 Here's what I converged on at Mayven across 17 countries.
 Other teams will have variants, but the principles transfer.

 Default-public written communication.
-Almost all team communication happens in public Slack channels, in docs everyone can read, in PRs visible to the team.
-DMs are for personal things — feedback, sensitive 1:1 conversations, scheduling.
-The norm: if you're discussing the work, do it in the open.
+Most team communication happens in public Slack channels, docs everyone can read, PRs visible to the team.
+DMs are for personal matters — feedback, sensitive 1:1s, scheduling.
+The norm: if it's about the work, do it openly.

-The argument against this is privacy, but the privacy at stake is mostly imaginary — engineers asking questions, sharing opinions, debugging together.
-The benefit of openness is enormous: new hires can read the history and understand decision-making; people in adjacent areas stay informed without being meeting-tagged; institutional knowledge accumulates instead of evaporating with each off-boarding.
+Privacy concerns are mostly imaginary — engineers asking questions, sharing opinions, debugging together.
+Openness benefits are enormous: new hires can read history and understand decisions; adjacent areas stay informed without being meeting-tagged; institutional knowledge accumulates instead of evaporating with each off-boarding.

 Asynchronous status updates.
 Every team writes a short update — daily or weekly — on what's shipped, in flight, or blocked.
 These replace team-status meetings.
-They take five to fifteen minutes to write and less than five to read.
+They take five to fifteen minutes to write, less than five to read.

-The format matters less than consistency.
-Some teams use a "yesterday/today/blockers" format.
+Format matters less than consistency.
+Some teams use "yesterday / today / blockers."
 Some write a paragraph.
-Some use tools like Range, Status Hero, or Geekbot.
-Pick something and stick with it for six months before changing.
+Some use tools like Range, Status Hero, Geekbot.
+Pick one and stick with it for six months before changing.

-The huge underrated benefit: when management wants to know what the team is doing, they read the updates.
+The underrated benefit: when management wants to know what the team is doing, they read updates.
 They don't ask the team.
 They don't schedule a "check-in."
 They read.
-The interruption cost is zero.
+Zero interruption cost.

 Decision documents.
-When a meaningful technical or product decision needs to happen, someone writes it up first.
+For meaningful technical or product decisions, someone writes it up first.
 Context, options, recommendation.
 Shared in the relevant channel.
 Stakeholders comment async.

 If comments resolve the question, no meeting happens.
 If they surface real disagreement or open questions, a short, focused meeting follows — with the doc as the agenda.

-This is the Amazon model and it works.
-The first meeting where you do this, people complain because they expected to "discuss" without preparation.
-By the third meeting, they prefer it, because the meeting takes 20 minutes instead of 60 and produces an actual decision.
+This is the Amazon six-page-memo model and it works.
+The first meeting, people complain because they expected to "discuss" without preparation.
+By the third, they prefer it, because the meeting takes 20 minutes instead of 60 and produces an actual decision.

 Project docs that stay alive.
-Every meaningful project has a living document — usually in Notion, Linear, or Confluence — that captures what it is, why it's being built, who's responsible, what's been decided, what's in flight, and the rollout plan.
+Every meaningful project has a living document — usually in Notion, Linear, or Confluence — capturing what it is, why it's being built, who's responsible, what's been decided, what's in flight, and the rollout plan.
 It's the single source of truth.

-The trap is creating these docs at project kickoff and never updating them.
-A stale project doc is worse than no doc because people act on outdated information.
-The discipline: update the project doc whenever a meaningful decision changes, at the end of each meeting, when something ships.
+The trap: creating these docs at kickoff and never updating them.
+A stale project doc is worse than none, because people act on outdated info.
+The discipline: update the project doc whenever a meaningful decision changes, after each meeting, when something ships.
 Make it part of the workflow.

 Aggressive Slack channel discipline.
 Channels named after their purpose (#eng-payments, #eng-platform, #design-reviews), pinned topics, archived when projects end.
-Threads for sub-conversations so the main channel doesn't fragment.
+Threads for sub-conversations to prevent fragmentation.
 Reactions as lightweight acks so people don't type "thanks" every time.

 Slack is the synchronous-feeling tool in the async stack.
 Used well, it accelerates communication.
 Used poorly, it becomes a fire hose that drowns the team.
-The discipline matters.
+Discipline matters.

 Code review as communication.
 PR reviews are high-quality communication artifacts in a remote team.
-They're focused (about specific code), substantive (the work is in the PR), durable (the discussion lives forever).
+They're focused (specific code), substantive (work is in the PR), durable (discussion lives forever).
 Investing in good PR review culture — thoughtful comments, real engagement, prompt turnaround — pays dividends beyond immediate code quality.

-The norm: PRs get reviewed within hours, not days.
-Reviewers comment thoughtfully on substance, not nitpicks (autoformatters handle nitpicks).
-Authors are responsive to feedback.
-The PR review is the meeting, in writing, where the substantive engineering conversation happens.
+The norm: PRs reviewed within hours, not days.
+Reviewers comment on substance, not nitpicks (autoformatters handle nitpicks).
+Authors respond to feedback.
+The PR review is the meeting, in writing, where substantive engineering conversation happens.

 Where meetings still matter.

 Some conversations don't work async, and forcing them async produces worse outcomes than just having the meeting.
-The shape of those conversations:
+Those conversations:

 Brainstorming and creative generation.
-When a team is genuinely exploring possibilities, real-time interaction generates more and better ideas than async iteration.
-Plan brainstorming sessions deliberately, with structure (a prompt, a time box, divergent then convergent phases), and capture the output in a doc afterward.
+Real-time interaction generates more and better ideas than async iteration.
+Plan brainstorming sessions deliberately, with structure (a prompt, a time box, divergent then convergent phases), and capture output in a doc afterward.

 Difficult interpersonal conversations.
-Conflict resolution, feedback that's hard to deliver in writing, hard performance conversations — these work better in person.
+Conflict resolution, feedback that's hard to deliver in writing, tough performance conversations — these work better in person.
 Don't try to do them in Slack.

 High-stakes decisions where principals need to wrestle with tradeoffs together.
-The big architectural call, the major product pivot, the executive-level decision.
-Participants benefit from being in the room — physical or virtual — because the back-and-forth surfaces considerations that async wouldn't.
+Big architectural calls, major product pivots, executive-level decisions.
+Participants benefit from being in the room — physical or virtual — because back-and-forth surfaces considerations async wouldn't.

 Onboarding pairs.
 New hires benefit from time with a peer or manager to ramp up.
 Less than a meeting and more than a doc — pair programming, screen-sharing walkthroughs, working sessions.